bondibox/tronsr-template/INTRO.md

-The Community Node SR Candidate is an organization which stays on the leading edge of the Tron blockchain and passes that information on to the community at large.
-We are professional node operators who are available on Tron's Discord server to answer questions about java machines or the APIs they provide.
+The Community Node SR group is an organization which stays on the leading edge of the Tron blockchain.

+We are leaders in Tron node operation, scripting and blockchain development.

+We are available for hire as IT specialists and blockchain solution developers.

+Find us on Tron's Discord server or our telegram chan where we'll answer questions about java machines or the APIs they provide.

 Website: